The Synod of Young Adults for the Diocese of Phoenix

 He stresses “real involvement on the part of each and all” and “a way of acting marked by true participation….
 Enabling everyone to participate is an essential ecclesial duty!
 All the baptized, for baptism is our identity card.”
 (Pope Francis, 09 October 2021).

-The Diocese of Phoenix “Synod of Young Adults” will involve Synodal Listening Sessions to which all the young adult-baptized (ages 18-39) are explicitly invited to participate, especially within their local communities; no one is excluded.
+The Diocese of Phoenix “Synod of Young Adults” has involved Synodal Listening Sessions to which all the young adult-baptized (ages 18-39) are explicitly invited to participate, especially within their local communities; no one is excluded.
 The Synod Preparatory Document and the Vademecum have also stressed the importance of reaching out to the poor, to those who have less of a voice.
 This is also true of parishes, who must ensure that those people who might not normally attend meetings can be heard.

 Because this way of proceeding is not the usual way the Church operates, Pope Francis is explicit in saying this involves a change or conversion.
 “In this regard, we have taken some steps forward, but a certain difficulty remains, and we must acknowledge the frustration and impatience felt by many pastoral workers, members of diocesan and parish consultative bodies and women, who frequently remain on the fringes.”(Pope Francis, 09 October 2021)